euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Intro.md

 		- Helps understand the common order of sequences probable in human language
 		- It may also be needed an **Accent Model**
 - Text to text
 	- Reasoning Logic.
-Understand what we want and mean when we speka
+Understand what we want and mean when we speak.
+	- A naive application can be mapping expected responses to a desired output
+- Text to Speech
+	- **Speech Synthesis or **
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzUzMDEzMTZdfQ==
+eyJoaXN0b3J5IjpbMjIwMjU5ODM0XX0=
 -->